wxcctechsummit/holcct2107/labslive/lab3.md

 ### Lab Objective

 - This lab is designed to help you understand Flow Designer and the HTTP Requests within Flow.
 - This lab will get you familiar with reading JSON as a data interchange format within Flow Designer to send information to the Agent desktop.

 ### Pre-requisites

-- You have an assigned POD and attendee ID.
+- You have an assigned POD and Attendee ID (Refer to your Lab Details).
 - You have the customer admin login credentials.
 - You have the calling DNIS.
 - You have the agent’s extension number.